 Cuprimine Side Effects

-Note: This document contains side effect information about penicillamine.
-Some of the dosage forms listed on this page may not apply to the brand name Cuprimine.
+Note: This page contains information about the side effects of penicillamine.
+Some of the dosage forms included on this document may not apply to the brand name Cuprimine.

-Some side effects of Cuprimine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Cuprimine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Along with its needed effects, penicillamine (the active ingredient contained in Cuprimine) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking penicillamine:More common

 - lesions on the face, neck, scalp, and/or trunk

 - ulcers, sores, or white spots on lips or in mouth